cmdctrlesc/apitask/README.md

-REST proxy for GraphQL API interview task.
+REST proxy for GraphQL API in Django - interview task.